davidwmartines/schema-compatibility/README.md

 - Delete an optional field
 - Make a required field optional
 - Make an optional field required
-- Add a default value to a field
+- Make a previously non-nullable field nullable
-- Remove a default value from a field
+- Make a previously nullable field non-nullable

 (Re-naming a field would be considered a combination of removing and adding.)